Bill vs EOB

 Common questions.

-Should I trust the EOB or the medical bill first?
+Should I trust the EOB or the bill?

-Can I refuse to pay if the bill and EOB don't match?
+Can I refuse to pay if they don't match?

 Have a bill in front of you right now?